Louise-X10/delta-debugging/README.md

 ```

 See `example_ddmod3.2.sh` for the list of commands I ran.
 The crashing input is `b' '`, which is already minimal.
-The valid input is `b'-----BEGIN O--------'` (which actually crashes the prgram as well), and the resulting maximized crashing input is `b'----- '`.
+The valid input is `b'-----BEGIN O--------'` (which actually crashes the prgram as well), and the resulting maximized crashing input is `b'-----BEG '`, which is 11 changes away from the valid input (originally 19 changes away).

 ### Example 3.3

-This boringssl [bug](https://github.com/n132/ARVO-Meta/blob/main/meta/9808.json) has crash_type "Use-of-uninitialized-value".
+This boringssl [bug](https://github.com/n132/ARVO-Meta/blob/main/meta/9808.json) has crash_type "Heap-buffer-overflow READ 1".
 The crashing input can be directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=5807097051611136).
 To reproduce the bug, run `arvo` in the following Docker container,

 ```
 docker run -it n132/arvo:9808-vul bash
 ```

 See `example_ddmod3.3.sh` for the list of commands I ran.
 The crashing input is `b'-'`, which is already minimal.
-After calling my delta-debugger, I obtain a maximal crashing input that is much closer to the valid input.
+After calling my delta-debugger, I obtain a maximal crashing input that is much closer to the valid input, being only 1 edit distance away (originally 126 edits away).

 ## Apache-Commons-Code Examples

-### Example 4
+### Example 4.1

 This commons-codec [bug](https://issues.oss-fuzz.com/issues/42530374) has crash_type "Security exception".
 The crashing input can be directly downloaded from [here](https://oss-fuzz.com/download?testcase_id=6726368628703232), or reproduced by running `arvo` in the following Docker container,